jangler/oracles-randomizer/README.md

   "feature" and has no warranty, so consider possible consequences before using it.
 - In some situations, the game will give you warnings about what you're doing or about to do.
-If you receive one, **what you're doing is out of logic and could potentially lead to a softlock**—but in some cases you can also be fine as long as you're careful.
+If you receive one, what you're doing is out of logic and could potentially lead to a softlock—but in some cases you can also be fine as long as you're careful.